Anntey/celebrity-gan/README.md

 __Solution__: RaLSGAN[<sup> [2]</sup>](https://arxiv.org/abs/1807.00734) (Relativistic Average Least Squares GAN)

 __Success__: Decent.
-The network had obvious problems with smiling (teeth visible vs. not visible), clothing (especially women's clothing, covered chest/shoulders vs not covered).
-The images were quite heterogenous which a simple center crop can't resolve.
-Results could be improved by (1) cropping just the faces with a detector or available metadata.
-This would solve many of the aforementioned problems.
+The network had obvious problems with smiling (teeth) and clothing (particularly women's).
+The images were also quite heterogenous which a simple center crop can't resolve.
+Results could be improved by cropping just the faces with a detector or available metadata.

 ![](example_output.png)